imagej/imagej.github.io/_pages/plugins/snt/step-by-step-instructions.md

 <img src="/media/snt-cropped-after-starting-2.png" title="fig:First point of a path selected" width="400" alt="First point of a path selected" /> <img src="/media/snt-cropped-mid-tracing-2.png" title="fig:A* search animated progress" width="400" alt="A* search animated progress" /> A small circle should appear, highlighting the start of the path.
 Move through the stack to find a subsequent point further along the same structure to be traced (neuron, blood vessel, etc.), and click there.

 If a path between the two points cannot be found immediately, you may see the animated progress of the search.
-You can scroll through the stack while such a search progresses: If it appears to not be making good progress, it's probably best to press the "Cancel/Esc" button (shortcut: {% include key key='C' %}/{% include key key='Esc' %}) and pick a point closer to the start point. {% include tip id='external-traces' tip='Increase *Z* in the *Cursor Auto-snapping* panel for automated Z-navigation on signal mouseover.' %}
+You can scroll through the stack while such a search progresses: If it appears to not be making good progress, it's probably best to press the "Cancel/Esc" button (shortcut: {% include key key='C' %}/{% include key key='Esc' %}) and pick a point closer to the start point. {% include notice icon="tip" content='Increase *Z* in the *Cursor Auto-snapping* panel for automated Z-navigation on signal mouseover.' %}

 ### III.
 Confirm The Temporary Segment